 Start with one project.
 Write down, in your own words, what someone (human or AI) would need to know to make a safe change to that project.
 Build commands, deploy steps, things not to touch, files with special meaning.
 Save that as a file the agent can read.

 Then open a chat with the agent and try one small change end to end.
 See what it forgets.
 Add that to the file.
 Try again.
-After a week you will have a small, accurate document that captures the quirks of your project, and you will be able to hand that to any agent — Hermes, a future better one, or a new colleague — and they will be useful on day one.
+After a week you will have a small, accurate document that captures the quirks of your project, and you can hand it to any agent (Hermes, a future better one, or a new colleague) and they will be useful on day one.